Lex-2008/jsaccess.log/README.md

 - saves it to WebSQL database
 - provides an input for SQL query
 - provides bookmarks for some interesting queries
+- can hide some columns (useful for SELECT * queries)

 Requirements
 ------------